yodobrin/BlobInsight/README.md

 - Python notebook
 - Spark job

 The sample implementation would use Azure Data Factory.
 Using a copy activity with ```json``` and ```parquet``` as sink.
 Copy all logs from the storage account to the data lake.
-This sample does not address recurrence analysis, if you require to perform these analysis on periodic basis, it would be a good practice to automate the logs copy and deletion from the source storage.
+This example doesn't cover repeated analysis.
+If you need to do this regularly, consider automating the copying and deleting of logs from the original storage..

 ## Tools